You are currently viewing Socioeconomic Shocks, Inequality and Food Systems

 The scholarly piece offers an in-depth insight on the consequences of the COVID-19 pandemic on the sustainable development goals.
 Also, it reviews macroeconomic policy instituted by governments and development partners to boost post-pandemic recovery.
 In addition, it provides an opportunity to underscore the challenges across various critical sectors and countries in the Global South.
 In sum, the Special Issue responds to the need for comprehensive documentation of national governments’ policies in the Global South.

-The details on the Guest Editorial and the Articles featured in the Special Issue at the publisher’s website.
+The details on the Guest Editorial and the Articles featured in the Special Issue at the Publisher’s Website.